 BT: What about a role involving playing music and singing?

 BB: I would love to go back to the stage if there was a play or musical that excited me enough.
 I felt so fulfilled by the few projects that I’ve done that have music on-screen, I’m thinking obviously of Jackie & Ryan, also Killing Bono in a much sillier way, and the soundtrack of Easy Virtue.
 I love it when the projects manage to involve music.
-Watching Bradley Cooper write, direct and star in A Star is Born, he’s obviously someone that I’ve worked with, and watching him achieve that is definitely something that I strive for one day.
+Watching Bradley Cooper write, direct and star in A Star is Born, he’s obviously someone with whom I’ve worked, and watching him achieve that is definitely something that I strive for one day.

 BT: Who are some people with whom you’d like to work again?
 And what are some of your future goals?

 BB: I’m pitching a project with somebody with whom I’ve actually worked before that might be in the pipeline.
 But I’ve always wanted to do a Broadway musical one day, that would be one thing that would be on the bucket list.
 I’ve always wanted to do a brilliant rom-com, a kind of Richard Curtis-style rom-com, he’s someone who has always been one of my heroes in that regard.
 But my ambitions and goals are so wide and varied, to be involved in something from its inception in which that’s a show or a film, getting my hands dirty with directing and making decisions is something in which I would be interested, but it’s always sort of one day at a time.
 When you’re an actor, you want to be someone else all the time.
 I can’t even decide who I want to be or where I want to push those ambitions. [laughs] I’m excited to try something completely different from what I’ve done before and kind of push myself in that regard.

 BT: You have a great Instagram.
 What do you feel is your obligation to share on social media?